 5 Reasons You Should Continue Your Job Search During The Holidays

 Planning to hold off on your job search during the holiday season, believing that no one hires at this time of year?
 You could be missing lucrative opportunities to snag a great new role.
-Related: 5 Reasons You Shouldn’t Freeze Your Job Search During The Holidays Most professionals assume that the holidays are a time of parties, year-end vacations, and relaxation – and they’re right.
+Most professionals assume that the holidays are a time of parties, year-end vacations, and relaxation—and they're right.
 The holiday season, however, is also a time in which candidates can easily locate new contacts and even find themselves approached by employers for a prime position.

-Here are 5 key reasons to put aside the common myths surrounding a holiday job search:
+Here are five key reasons to put aside the common myths surrounding a holiday job search:

 - What important projects were you involved in at work?
 Can you obtain news releases or other media features on the impact of these initiatives?

 - How many times have you been promoted or earned an award for your work?
 What accolades or kudos did you receive in the process?